go-qamel/qamel-hn/README.md

 Qamel HN
 ---

-HackerNews clone built with QML + Go.
-Intended as demo for [`qamel`](https://github.com/RadhiFadlillah/qamel).
+HackerNews reader that inspired by [Vue-HN]().
+It's built with QML + Go and intended as demo for [`qamel`](https://github.com/RadhiFadlillah/qamel).
 You can download the pre-compiled binary in [release](https://github.com/RadhiFadlillah/qamel-hn/releases) page.

 ![Screenshot](https://raw.githubusercontent.com/RadhiFadlillah/qamel-hn/master/screenshot.png)